syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Adding a single item or an array of items into the DropDownList allows you to specify all the fields attributes such as value, template, image URL, and html attributes for those items.
+Adding a single item or an array of items into the DropDownList allows you to specify all the field attributes such as value, template, image URL, and html attributes for those items.